The Porto Design Summer School is now open to applications for this summers' course (July 2017).

 Course fees include tuition, lectures, individual accommodation, and all programme receptions.
 We welcome students and professionals alike, and anyone who has a real passion for editorial design.

-The deadline for application is Monday May 22nd, 2017.
+The deadline for application has been extended to Monday May 29th, 2017.